mxmzhang/mail-bites/README.md

 2. Click "Create Credentials" and select "OAuth client ID"
 3. Select "Chrome Extension" as the application type
 4. Enter a name for your OAuth client
-5. For "Application ID", enter the extension ID (you'll get this after loading the extension in Chrome for the first time)
+5. For "Application ID", enter the extension ID (you'll get this after loading the extension in Chrome for the first time but for now enter an id of a different chrome extension found under chrome://extensions/)
-6. Add `https://mail.google.com/` to the JavaScript origins
-7. Click "Create"
+8. Click "Create"
-8. Note your Client ID - you'll need it in the next step
+9. Note your Client ID - you'll need it in the next step
-9. Go to "Audience" and add your email in Test users
+10. Go to "Audience" and add your email in Test users
+11. In the sidebar, navigate to "APIs & Services" > "Library"
+12. Search for the Gemini API, and enable it.
+13. Then in the sidebar, navigate to "APIs & Services" > "Credentials" and take not of your API key.

 ### 3. Update the Extension Manifest

+1. Clone the repository and open it in a code editor such as Visual Studio Code.
-1. Open `public/manifest.json`
+2. Open `public/manifest.json`
-2. Replace `YOUR_CLIENT_ID.apps.googleusercontent.com` with your actual client ID from the previous step
+3. Replace `YOUR_CLIENT_ID.apps.googleusercontent.com` (or where you see "client_id") with your actual client ID from the previous step
-3. Replace `GEMINI_API_KEY` in `background.js` with your API key
+4. Replace `GEMINI_API_KEY` in `background.js` with your API key from the previous step (or find ```const GEMINI_API_KEY``` and add your key after the equal sign)
+5. Find ```const clientId``` and add your client ID after the equal sign in `background.js`

 ### 4. Install Dependencies and Build the Extension